wtdcode/sand-aflpp/evaluation/README.md

 docker run --rm -it -v /path/to/tmpfs/unifuzz:/work lazymio/sand-unifuzz bash
 ```

-**Note: The image used here should be consistent with the fuzzing compaigns!**
+**Note: The image used here should be consistent with the fuzzing campaigns!**

 Then, install the afl-btmin: